 Banking options in Spilsby ahead of closure of last bank in Spilsby

-A drop-in session is taking place at Lincolnshire Co-op in Spilsby tomorrow (Tuesday) ahead of the closure of the town's last bank.
+A drop-in session took place at Lincolnshire Co-op in Spilsby today (Tuesday) ahead of the closure of the town's last bank.

 Lloyds shuts its doors for the final time on November 12 as the bank responds to "changing customers needs", with an increasing number of customers accessing services online.